knowledgeira/mj_devops/README.md

 # mj_Autoinstall.sh
 ​
-I may delete this repo in 2 weeks, meanwhile if you have any queries ping me on knowledgeira@gmail.com
+You have any queries ping me on knowledgeira@gmail.com

+I have also added Vagrantfile.
+It just ups 2 VM's, you can use as build server,applicationserver or ansible controller sqlserver node etc with those.YOu will require virtualbox and vagrant installed on your linux os.

+then you can run vagrant up (from folder which has this file). vagrant status , vagrant ssh

 I have created a simple shady script (simple bash commands meant for novice user) which installs 8 packages on UBUNTU 20 instance.
 Ansible MAVEN,TOMCAT,JENKIN"S,DOcker as of Jan2021.
 This also make's sure/installs git,JDK 11,dockercompose .
 THE $PATH is set and everything is cross-compatible(like maven with jenkins w.r.t java etc) and would be finally  up and running after you run it.